-The Gordon Oakes Red Bear Student Centre is dedicated to supporting Indigenous student academic and personal success.
-The Centre offers personal, social, cultural and some academic supports to Métis, First Nations, and Inuit students.
-The Centre is an intercultural gathering space that brings Indigenous and non-Indigenous students together to learn from, with and about one another in a respectful, inclusive, and safe environment.
-Visit https://students.usask.ca/indigenous/index.php or students are encouraged to visit the ASC's website https://students.usask.ca/indigenous/gorbsc.php
+The Aboriginal Students' Centre (ASC) is dedicated to supporting Indigenous student academic and personal success.
+The ASC offers personal, social, cultural and some academic supports to Métis, First Nations, and Inuit students.
+The ASC is in the Gordon Oakes Red Bear Students Centre, which is an intercultural gathering space that brings Indigenous and non-Indigenous students together to learn from, with and about one another in a respectful, inclusive, and safe environment.
+Visit https://students.usask.ca/indigenous/index.php.